Pre-Master vs Master Scoring: Why Mode Matters When You Analyze Your Mix

 - True peak: -3.2 dBTP

-Analyzed in master mode, this track scores poorly on dynamics (too much dynamic range), loudness (too quiet), and energy metrics.
-Klaus™ flags it for insufficient limiting and low integrated LUFS.
+Analyzed in master mode, this track scores poorly on loudness (far below the −8 LUFS target) and on the energy metrics that depend on it.
+Klaus™ flags it for low integrated LUFS and insufficient limiting.
 The overall score might land around a C+.
-The feedback reads like the mix is broken.
+The feedback reads like the mix is broken — even though its dynamics and frequency balance are genuinely fine.

 Switch to pre-master mode and the picture changes completely.
-The -15.8 LUFS is within the adjusted target range.
-The 11.4 dB dynamic range is close to the 12 dB pre-master ideal.
-The conservative stereo width scores as appropriate headroom.
+The -15.8 LUFS sits comfortably inside the adjusted target range, and the energy metrics rescale to mix-stage norms.
+The 11.4 dB of dynamic range — healthy in either mode — reads as appropriate retained headroom rather than a problem.
+The conservative stereo width scores as room left for mastering.
 Klaus™ now flags the actual mix issues — a slight low-mid buildup at 320Hz, presence band a touch light — and gives actionable targets for the next bounce.
 The overall score reflects the actual state of the mix, not the absence of a mastering chain.

 Same file.
 Same numbers.
 Different mode — different, accurate picture of where the track actually stands.
 This is the difference between actionable mix feedback and noise you have to mentally filter out.